glass-consortium/ultraseq/README.md

-This repo contains a somatic calling workflow
+This repo is under active development, please raise a issue if you have trouble using/installing it.

+We have various pipelines available as part of ultraseq.

 ```
 ├── bin